jamespresly/MazeEscape-WebAPI/README.md

 # The Algorithm

 The maze generating algorithm works by keeping track of unvisited squares in the maze.
 Because of this it has a complexity of O(n).

- - Move forward creating corridor on the current square and walls to the sides
- - Change direction at random
+The work flow is as follows:

+Rules:

+ - Move onto unvisited squares only
  - Don't build over any corridors
+ - Change direction if:
- - If it can't move forward any further turn left or right
+   - You can't move forward any further
+   - At random
- - If it can't move left, right or forward go to another corridor next to an unvisited square
+ - If you can't move in any direction teleport to a corridor next to an unvisited square

+Steps:

+ - Move forward into an unvisited square
+   - Build a corridor on the current square
+   - Build walls on the left and right sides
+   - Remove the built-on squares from the unvisited list
+- Change direction according to rules
- - Keep doing this until there are no unvisited squares on the current path
+- Repeat until there are no unvisited squares on the current path

+There will be some edge cases with this algorithm which have to be dealt with separately but this is the basic idea.

+The below animations were created using the MazeEscape.GeneratorDemo console application which is included in the Demos section of the codebase.

+![Maze Build](./Images/mazebuild50.gif)

 Due to not building over corridors and backtracking to adjoining unvisited squares, all corridors will be connected to each other and their will be no isolated bits of maze.

-![Maze Build](./Images/mazebuild50.gif)

 This means we can theoretically place the exit in any corridor and it will join up to the start point.
 For now we will pick a random border square next to a corridor for the exit.
 This mostly works ok, but sometimes the route to the exit is a bit short.